-The Centre is focused onto two main research areas: “Regenerative medicine” and “Biomedical Physics”, which integrate the knowledge and skills of the original Departments (Department of Materials Engineering and Industrial Technologies and the Department of Physics) with advanced competences in the field of tissue engineering, drug delivery, biomedical imaging, planning and characterization of materials for biomedical applications.
+The Centre is focused onto two main research areas: “Regenerative medicine” and “Technological innovation for health (IT4H)”, which integrate the knowledge and skills of the original Departments (Department of Materials Engineering and Industrial Technologies and the Department of Physics) with advanced competences in the field of tissue engineering, drug delivery, biomedical imaging, planning and characterization of materials for biomedical applications.

 The laboratory of Tissue Engineering, Cells and Tissues Dynamics works on the development of materials and structures to repair and regenerate the damaged tissues, to reduce the need of permanent prosthesis.
 The laboratory is renowned at international level and it is a peripheral premise of the European Institute for Tissue Engineering and Regenerative Medicine.

 The IT4H laboratory operates at the center of a research network made up of companies, institutions and healthcare facilities for the development of patient-centered integrated technologies for the advancement of citizens' health.
 The laboratory supports healthcare innovation through the development of advanced technologies, the optimization of integrated care processes, the assessment of healthcare technologies and the promotion of evidence-based medical practice